Elsa Klensch, pioneer in television fashion journalism, dies at 92 - KRDO

 “We rolled up, we were like a rock band,” said Imparato, now a senior photojournalist at CNN.
 “Photographers were waiting for hours and we blew right in.”

-Industry icons and regular households alike watched her show, and it became one of the highest-rated shows of CNN’s weekend programming.
+Industry icons and regular households alike tuned in to watch “Style with Elsa Klensch,” and it became one of the highest-rated shows of CNN’s weekend programming.

+“Watching ‘Style with Elsa Klensch’ was more than just must see TV for me – it was a religion,” American designer Jeremy Scott told CNN via email.
+“I remember, after starting my own career in Paris, the excitement and sense of fulfillment I felt when Elsa came backstage to interview me for the very first time – it was a full circle moment for me and I feel so fortunate that I was able to tell her myself how very meaningful her work was to me growing up – the window she provided for me into a world I so longed to be a part of.”

+Klensch received many industry accolades during her career.
+In 1987 she was recognized by the Council of Fashion Designers of America (CFDA) for her work in fashion television.
+She was also elected into the Best Dressed Hall of Fame, joining ranks with Audrey Hepburn, Yves Saint Laurent and Anna Wintour.

 Klensch met her husband, Charles Klensch, who was then the Saigon bureau chief for ABC News, in the 1960s.
 They married in Saigon during the Vietnam War.